 Participants learn to trust, build confidence in themselves and others in a relaxed environment through learning horsemanship and farm skills and building trusting relationships with animals and mentors.

-Hope Rising Farm provides an empowering journey for vulnerable youth and women to develop life skills, confidence, trust, and respect, by partnering with our friendly horses and donkeys.
-They learn to trust, have confidence in themselves and others in a relaxed environment through learning horsemanship skills and contributing to farm tasks.
-Working with the horses and on the farm, they can practice skills in a safe and fun learning environment and realise that in changing themselves, they have the power to influence the world around them.
+Working with the horses and on the farm, participants can practice personal and interpersonal skills in a safe and fun learning environment and realise that in changing themselves, they have the power to influence their whanau, community and the wider world around them.

-Empowering vulnerable students, youth and women, to live lives filled with hope and equipped with the life skills to make a difference in their own lives, their families and their communities.
+Our vision is to empower vulnerable students, youth and women, in our local Waikato communities of Huntly, Ngaruawahia and Hamilton, to live lives filled with hope and to equip them with the life skills to make a difference in their own lives, their whanau, and their communities.